AMC Loews Paramus Route 4 Tenplex

 Paramus, NJ 07652

 Also known as the Loews Cineplex Route 4 Tenplex, and not to be confused with the triplex on Route 17, this theater was the premiere theater in Paramus.
-Opened in 1966 as a 2,000-seat single screen.
+Opened October 12, 1965 as a 2,000-seat single screen with Frank Sinatra in “Marriage on the Rocks”.
 It showed three strip Cinerama/Cinemiracle, and in the 1970’s it showed 70mm.
-Just a few years ago it was the first theater in the state to present the digitally projected “Star Wars Episode I”.
+Just a few years ago it was the first theatre in the state to present the digitally projected “Star Wars Episode I”.

-Originally a giant modern theater with the supersized Cinerama screen, it has been broken up and/or added onto multiple times.
-The first phase was the traditional upstairs-downstairs split which turned the balcony into a separate theater; the second split the former orchestra into two unequal rooms.
+Originally a giant modern theatre with the supersized Cinerama screen, it has been broken up and/or added onto multiple times.
+The first phase was the traditional upstairs-downstairs split which turned the balcony into a seperate theatre; the second split the former orchestra into two unequal rooms.
 Additional screens were added in two separate construction phases which probably quadrupled the number of seats.

 It closed in May 2007.